JonatasFontele/jogoteca-flask/README.md

 # jogoteca-flask
-First crud in Python using flask for a list
+First crud in Python using flask for a game list